 Kritou Terra is a village in the Paphos district built at an altitude of 570 metres.
 To the east it neighbours with the villages Pano and Kato Akourdalia, to the south with the villages Kathikas, Arodes and Droushia while to the north with the villages Terra, Choli and Skoulli.
-From the town of Paphos it is about 9 kilometres distance.
+More specifically it is about 9 kilometres from the town of Paphos.
 The climate in the area is cool during the summer months and milder during the winter months.

 Even though the village is small in area and population, it is one of the richest villages in concern to fame.
 Characteristically the following has been written about the village “Never in all of Cyprus’ years, has a community gathered the lights of fame for so many important attractions as has Kritou Terra”.